codefresh-io/docs.codefresh.io/_docs/administration/codefresh-hybrid.md

 old_url: /docs/add-your-node-to-runbuild-containers
 ---

 >Note that this page is now describing the legacy hybrid mode.
-For the new version look at [behind-the-firewall]({{site.baseurl}}/docs/administration/behind-the-firewall/) documentation.
+For the new version read more at [behind-the-firewall]({{site.baseurl}}/docs/administration/behind-the-firewall/).

 Codefresh lets you use your own host as a node to run/build containers.

 {:start="1"}
-1.  go to your Account Configuration, by clicking on *Account Settings* on the left sidebar
+1. Go to your account configurations by clicking on *Account Settings* on the left sidebar.

 {:start="2"}
 2. Select *Nodes* from the left sidebar.

 > Hybrid nodes are only available to enterprise customers.
 [Contact us](https://codefresh.io/contact-sales/) us to enable this feature.

 {% include image.html
   lightbox="true"